uimarshall/ruby-capstone-linters/README.md

 cd ruby-capstone-linters
 ```

-Type in the following command to run the linter on a css file in the folder
+Type in the following command to run the linter on a JavaScript file in the folder

 ```
 ruby bin/main.rb